-- The film was exhibited in the widescreen 2.39:1 aspect ratio for its European theatrical run.
+- The film was shown in the widescreen 2.39:1 aspect ratio for its European theatrical run.

 - Second movie to be released in September, 2017 with the word "American" in it.
 The first was "American Assassin".

-- Mauricio Mejía who plays Pablo Escóbar appears in two seasons of the television series Narcos, also about the Colombian cocaine cartels and set in the same time period as American Made, as a Colombian soldier, Castaño.
+- Mauricio Mejía who plays Pablo Escóbar appears in two seasons of the television series Narcos (2015), also about the Colombian cocaine cartels, as a Colombian soldier, Castaño.